TomasBoda/agent-lang/thesis.md

 #### 2.6.3 Utility Functions
 The `agents(identifier): AgentList` function returns the list of all agents of the provided type.

-The `count(identifier): number` function takes an agent identifier as a parameter and returns the number of agents of this type present in the simulation.
+The `count(AgentList): number` function takes an AgentList value as a parameter and returns the number of this AgentList value.

 The `empty(): AgentList` function return an empty array of agents and is used primarily in defining default property values in case of topological errors.